How often does Vascular Ehlers-Danlos syndrome, or VEDS, occur spontaneously?

-About half of people with Vascular EDS, or VEDS, inherited the COL3A1 mutation from an aﬀected parent.
+About half of people with Vascular Ehlers-Danlos syndrome inherited the COL3A1 mutation from an aﬀected parent.
 The others have a spontaneous disease-causing mutation (called a de novo mutation) that occurred in either the egg or the sperm that gave rise to the pregnancy.
-As a result, they are the ﬁrst person in their family to have VEDS and, like someone who inherited the condition from a parent, can now pass it on with a 50 percent chance of transmission with each pregnancy.
+As a result, they are the first person in their family to have Vascular Ehlers-Danlos syndrome without being inherited from a parent, and can now pass it on with a 50 percent chance of transmission with each pregnancy.

 Prenatal testing for pregnancies at increased risk and pre-implantation genetic diagnosis are possible in families in which the mutation in the gene is known.